Information for public authorities, businesses and other organisations on the outcome for public procurement policy from 31 January 2020.

-These EU Directives govern procedures for the award of public contract to a supplier (a provider of works, supplies or services) when its value exceeds set financial thresholds, unless it qualifies for a specific exclusion.
+These EU Directives govern procedures for the award of a contract to a supplier (a provider of works, supplies or services) when its value exceeds set financial thresholds, unless it qualifies for a specific exclusion.
 They require procurements to be competed transparently and fairly.

 The Public Procurement Directives were implemented for England, Wales and Northern Ireland by the following regulations:

-- the Public Contracts Regulations 2015;
+- The Public Contracts Regulations 2015

-- the Concession Contracts Regulations 2016; and
+- The Concession Contracts Regulations 2016

-- the Utilities Contract Regulations 2016.
+- The Utilities Contracts Regulations 2016

 The Public Procurement Directives were implemented separately by the Scottish Government via the following regulations: